DecisionsDev/odm-docker-kubernetes/azure/README.md

     $ cd PPA_NAME

-### Access the container images.
+### Access the container images

 To get access to the ODM container images, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry (option A) or download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push it to the Azure Container Registry (option B.)

   * To access image from IBM entitlement registry follow the instructions in the section [Create a pull secret to pull the ODM Docker images from the IBM Entitled Registry](#create-a-pull-secret-to-pull-the-odm-docker-images-from-the-ibm-entitled-registry)

   * To push image in the Azure Container Registry follow the instructions  in the section [Push the ODM images to the ACR (Azure Container Registry](#push-the-odm-images-to-the-acr-azure-container-registry)

 #### Option A:  Using the IBM Entitled registry with your IBMid

-Log in to (MyIBM Container Software Library)[https://myibm.ibm.com/products-services/containerlibrary] with the IBMid and password that are associated with the entitled software.
+Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 In the Container software library tile, verify your entitlement on the View library page, and then go to Get entitlement key to retrieve the key.